A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Floer Homology of Asymptotically Linear Hamiltonian Systems

 where $\mathcal N_{\cH,\cJ}\left(\gamma^0,\gamma^1\right)$ is the parity of the cardinality of the compact $0$-dimensional manifold of $(\cH,\cJ)$-Floer trajectories starting in $\gamma^0$ and ending in $\gamma^1$.
 That this morphism is indeed a chain morphism follows from a standard gluing argument \cite[Section 11.1, pg.
 395]{AudinDamian2014_MorseFloer}.

 The morphism induced by the constant homotopy $\cH^s\equiv H$ is easily seen to be the identity on $\CF_*(H,J)$ irregardless of the choice of adequate almost complex structure $\cJ$ \cite[Proposition 11.1.14]{AudinDamian2014_MorseFloer}.
 This fact implies that Floer homology does not depend on the almost complex structure $J$.
 Moreover, if we pick continuation data $(\cH,\cJ)$ and $(\cG,\cI)$ between the same Hamiltonians $H^0$ and $H^1$ which give rise to an uniform energy bound on their respective spaces of continuation Floer trajectories, then the morphisms they define are chain homotopic.
 Hence at the level of homology they are the same morphism $\cC\colon\HF_*(H^0)\to\HF_*(H^1)$ \cite[Proposition 11.2.8]{AudinDamian2014_MorseFloer}.

 Continuation morphisms are in some sense functorial with respect to concatenation, as we shall see next.
 Given a further regular pair of Hamiltonian and almost complex structure $(H^2,J^2)$, consider continuation Hamiltonians $\cH^{01},\cH^{12}$ connecting $H^0$ to $H^1$ and $H^1$ to $H^2$ respectively.
 Assume that they give rise to an uniform energy bound across their moduli spaces of Floer trajectories, for example we could assume they are of the form \eqref{eq:same_Q_at_infty_continuation}.
 Denote by $\cC_{ij}\colon\CF_*\left(H^i,J^i\right)\to\CF_*\left(H^j,J^j\right)$ the continuation morphisms they give rise to.
-We can define a ``concatenation'' of the continuation Hamiltonians $\cH^{02}=\cH^{12}\wedge\cH^{01}$, like in the following sketch:
+Since the ``positive end'' of $\cH^{01}$ and the ``negative end'' of $\cH^{12}$ are both equal to $H^1$, we can define a ``concatenation'' of the continuation Hamiltonians $\cH^{02}$ which is equal to $H^1$ on a long ``neck'', like in the following sketch:

-Notice that this continuation Hamiltonian is \emph{not} of the form \eqref{eq:same_Q_at_infty_continuation}, but nevertheless it is very simple to see that an uniform energy bound of the spaces of its Floer trajectories can be reached.
+It is very simple to see that an uniform energy bound of the spaces of its Floer trajectories can be reached.
 In particular, it defines a continuation morphism $\cC_{02}\colon\CF_*\left(H^0,J^0\right)\to\CF_*\left(H^2,J^2\right)$ which on the level of homology does not depend on the particular continuation Hamiltonian chosen.
-Studying the breaking ``in the middle'' of the trajectories for this special kind of continuation, one may show that $\cC_{12}\circ\cC_{01}$ is chain homotopic to $\cC_{02}$, so at the level of homology they are equal \cite[Proposition 11.2.9]{AudinDamian2014_MorseFloer}.
+Studying the breaking of trajectories as $s_0\to\infty$ for this special kind of concatenated continuation, one may show that $\cC_{12}\circ\cC_{01}$ is chain homotopic to $\cC_{02}$, so at the level of homology they are equal \cite[Proposition 11.2.9]{AudinDamian2014_MorseFloer}.